NBISweden/elixir_evaluation_evaluation/docs/index.md

 # Goals

-- To evaluate the ELIXIR course evaluation
+- To evaluate the mandatory ELIXIR course evaluation questions regarding course quality

+???- question "What are these ELIXIR evaluation questions?"

+    You can find the ELIXIR evaluation questions [here](elixir_evaluation.md).

+    This paper deals only with the mandatory questions 5 to and including 9.

-- If possible, propose a better one
+- If possible, propose a better set of questions

 ## Overview